- 3 minutes to read

-This dialog is invoked when clicking the Name Manager button on the Formulas ribbon tab.
+This dialog is invoked when clicking the Name Manager button on the Formulas tab in the Ribbon UI.
 This button is disabled while cell content is being changed.
-For an example on how to provide your spreadsheet application with a ribbon UI, see the Create a Simple Spreadsheet Application topic.
+For an example on how to provide your spreadsheet application with a Ribbon UI, see the Getting Started topic.

 The Name Manager dialog shows the following information on each defined name.

 A name associated with an individual cell, range of cells, formula or constant.
 Usually, a name explains the purpose of an object to which this name refers, making it easier to find and use the object.

 A reference to a cell or cell range, formula or constant associated with the defined name.

 The scope of the defined name - a worksheet name or “Workbook”.